The easiest way to write about the Shalva Band is the worst one.

 Those details matter because they keep the band from becoming a single symbolic object.

 Inclusion language can flatten people almost as efficiently as exclusion can.
 Everyone becomes exemplary, brave, and generic.
 The Shalva material does something better.
 It lets members sound specific, opinionated, and professionally ambitious.
-Music is not just therapy here.
-It is also work, skill, discipline, and public identity.
+Music is therapy here, and also work, skill, discipline, and public identity.

 That is a healthier story.